iamdtang/node-testing/article2.md

 ### Conclusion

 In this post, we looked at how to test modules that make HTTP requests in isolation using a library called Nock.
+Behind the scenes, Nock overrides Node's `http.request` function which is used by the `request` module.
 I hope you enjoyed this post.
 If you have any questions, ask them below or reach me on Twitter [@skaterdav85](https://twitter.com/skaterdav85).

 [Source code](https://github.com/skaterdav85/node-testing)